 Thoracic Spine Foam Roll Overhead Reach

-How: Place the foam roller perpendicular to your spine onto a segment which you want to work on (personally I like to work from bottom to top).
-Now elevate your arms as far back as you can-in an attempt to touch the floor.
+- HOW: Place the foam roller perpendicular to your spine onto a segment that you want to work on (personally I like to work from bottom to top).
+Now elevate your arms as far back as you can in an attempt to touch the floor.
 This movement is very similar to a wall angel.
-Spend a few repetitions on each segment-then move up toward the next.
+Spend a few repetitions on each segment and then move up toward the next segment.

-Compensation: Don’t allow your but to come off the floor or your ribs from flaring out, this is typically due to excessively hinging at the lumbar spine.
-This exercise is designed to target the Thoracic Spine.
+- COMPENSATION: Don’t allow your butt to come off the floor or your ribs from flaring out.
+This is typically due to excessively hinging at the lumbar spine.
+This exercise is designed to target the thoracic spine.

 Advanced Open Book

 Thoracic Spine Active Rotation

 - EXERCISE 1: Start in a half-kneeling position with a ball between your inner leg and the wall.
 This will ensure you DON’T cheat with any hip motion!
 Try to rotate with your hand all the way around and back.

 - EXERCISE 2: In half-kneeling – Keep both hands behind your head.
 Perform a thoracic spine around the world against the wall.
 Rotate all the way around and come back.
 Try to challenge yourself from keeping the elbow away from the wall.
 Avoid side-bending the opposite direction, this is a compensation.

 What is the difference between this and the open book exercise?
 This requires more active range of motion!